Funding & aid

 Veteran, active duty, and family members of military-affiliated students may be eligible for KU and external funding opportunities.

-Students who have incurred an immediate, unexpected expense due to circumstances beyond their control may qualify for the Graduate Student Emergency Fund.
+Students who have incurred an immediate, unexpected expense due to circumstances beyond their control may qualify for the Emergency Aid Network.
 Eligible expenses may include emergency medical bills, travel costs due to the death of a family member, shelter or housing concerns, and more.

 When it comes to searching for funding, students have several tools at their disposal.
 Pivot, a searchable database for finding funding opportunities, is a go-to resource for graduate students.
 Additionally, many KU offices and organizations help students find funding or offer their own opportunities.